Basic of Controller & Control Loop

 Offset (Closed - Loop)

-The Disadvantage of Proportional Controller: Remains offset.
+The Disadvantage of the Proportional Controller: Remains offset.

 Proportional + Integral (PI) Controller: